 Where Do You Place Your Confidence?

-"Satan rose up against Israel and incited David to take a census of Israel." -1 Chronicles 21:1
+"Satan rose up against Israel and incited David to take a census of Israel"—(1 Chron 21:1-2).

 God always requires total trust in Him alone for our victories in life.
-Throughout Scripture we are cautioned not to place our trust in the strength of horses, other men or our own abilities.
-In 1 Chronicles, David's decision to take a census was a failure to keep his trust totally upon the Lord.
+Throughout scripture we are cautioned not to place our trust in the strength of horses, other men or our own abilities.
+David's decision to take a census was a failure to keep his trust totally upon the Lord.

-David's purpose in counting his population was to assess his military strength, much like the second census taken under Moses (see Numbers 1:2-3).
-David found 800,000 men eligible for military service in Israel, and 500,000 men in Judah (see 2 Samuel 24:9), more than double the previous head count.
+David's purpose in counting his population was to assess his military strength, much like the second census taken under Moses (Num.
+1:2,3).
+David found 800,000 men eligible for military service in Israel and 500,000 men in Judah (2 Sam.
+24:9), more than double the previous head count.

 David's commander evidently recognized the grave error that his king was about to make.
-"But Joab replied, 'May the Lord multiply his troops a hundred times over.
+"But Joab replied, 'May the LORD multiply his troops a hundred times over.
 My lord the king, are they not all my lord's subjects?
 Why does my lord want to do this?
 Why should he bring guilt on Israel?'"
-(1 Chronicles 21:3).
+(1 Chron 21:3).

 What a lesson this is for each of us.
 Today, place your total trust in the Lord for all of your needs.